 For students who are sophomores and above, Daniel House offers a unique opportunity for upperclass and transfer students to live together in an apartment setting.
 Up to 39 students live in townhouse-style apartments.
 Each apartment has 3 single occupancy bedrooms and 2 bathrooms, a kitchen and living area.

 For students who are seniors, or who are non-traditional age, Martin Hall offers a single-occupancy efficiency apartment in a residence hall setting.
+Martin Hall also houses graduate students.
 Apartments in Martin feature a small kitchenette and private bathroom, and are furnished with a double "Murphy" bed.
 Availability is limited.

 For students who are sophomores and above, Moore Hall offers double occupancy efficiency apartments.
 Each apartment has a self-contained kitchen area and bathroom.

-The Smith & Perkins community houses 180 residents in double and single rooms with community bath.
-Common areas in the buildings include a game room, classroom, community kitchen and laundry facilities on the floor.
+Smith houses 81 residents in double and single rooms with community bath.
+Common areas in the buildings include a game room and laundry facilities on the floor.

 SMU Service House